Solve the differential equation by variation of parameters: y'' +... | Study Prep in Pearson+

 1

 Step 1: Identify the type of differential equation.
-The given equation y'' + y = sin(2x) is a second-order linear non-homogeneous differential equation.
-The method of variation of parameters is suitable for solving this type of equation.
+The given equation is a second-order linear differential equation: y'' + y = sec(x) tan(x).
+The right-hand side sec(x) tan(x) is a non-homogeneous term.

 Watch next